SuccinctPaul/zkvm-demos/README.md

 ### how to run the Nexus demo

-* cd to the Nexus demo directory
+* cd to the target demo directory

 ```bash
 cd nexus-zkvm/nexus-host